Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 • Infertility: Some treatments can interfere with reproductive health.

-• Secondary cancer: Very, very rarely, the treatment can somehow heighten the risk of getting another cancer later in life.
+• Secondary cancer: Very rarely, the treatment can heighten the risk of getting another cancer later in life.

 • Heart and lung problems: This is especially true in cases where radiation targets those areas.